 K.W.: Regardless of where testing is occurring, quality data is needed - both for evidence gathering and evaluation and interpretation of the results.
 Not having the necessary data to support ideation leads to fewer ideas grounded in evidence and likely to move the needle.
 Not having solid data for evaluating the results leads to misinterpretation of test results and bad decision-making or missed opportunities.

 K.W.: Well, as already stated above, it’s super important to have organizational buy-in and executive sponsors who completely support and empower you with testing.
 Sometimes it’s hard to start with that - but when you can - you can sorta leapfrog many of the other steps required to prove the idea of optimization.
 Outside of that - you need the basics to make any program work.
 People, Process, and Technology.
 And the “right” version of each of those for your organization.
-At a minimum within “People”, you need a leader with plenty of experience in optimization who has helped to build and/or grow a program before.
+At a minimum within “People”, you need a leader with plenty of experience in optimization who has helped to build and/or grow an experimentation program before.
 You also need smart and experienced developers, analysts, and project managers - but their experiences with testing can be considerably less.

 On the Process front, it’s important that you have a process that works for your organization.
 A lot of programs have processes that add so much red tape and heavy lifting that it becomes a nightmare of friction and testing dies a slow death.
 Done right, process should actually reduce the cycle times, make it easier and faster to test - while also ensuring high impact, high-quality experimenting is taking place.
 Lastly, Technology.
 Just like “best practice” is a myth - so too is the idea of the perfect technology.
 (Sorry vendors).
 Are there technologies with more capabilities and customization options and integrations… of course.